Statistical laws and linguistics differ in naturalistic video and fictional conversations: Introduction

-For text corpora, \heapslaw\ classically describes a scaling relationship between the total number of words---tokens---and the number of unique words---types~\cite{peirce1906type_token_law,lu2010zipfandheaprelation}.
+For text corpora, \heapslaw\ classically describes a scaling relationship between the total number of words---tokens---and the number of unique words---types~\cite{heaps1978InformationRetrieval,rosillo_rodes2025heap_paper}.
 For example, when reading through the first $t$ words of a book, the number of unique words $N(t)$ scales as $N(t) \sim t^{\beta}$ where $ 0 \le \beta \le 1$.
 Types collectively comprise a text's vocabulary $N(t)$.
-In general, a vocabulary may also contain non-words such as numbers and punctuation.
+A vocabulary may also contain non-words such as numbers and punctuation.
 More generally for complex systems, \heapslaw\ is an instance of a type-entity relationship (e.g., tree species and individual trees).

-\heapslaw\ is understood to arise for growing systems which comprise many types that follow Zipf's law~\cite{lu2010zipfandheaprelation,rosillo_rodes2025heap_paper}.
+\heapslaw\ is understood to arise for growing systems which comprise many types that follow Zipf's law~\cite{rosillo_rodes2025heap_paper}.
 For language, Zipf's law is a power-law frequency-rank relationship expressed as $S_{r} \sim r^{-\alpha}$ where $r$ is the rank of any given word and $S_{r}$ is its count (and for general systems, $S$ indicates size).
-While the connection between Zipf's law and Heaps' law is not a simple scaling for finite systems, in the limit of large texts~\cite{rosillo_rodes2025heap_paper}, $\beta = 1/\alpha$ ~\cite{lu2010zipfandheaprelation,baeza-yates_block_1997}.
+While the connection between Zipf's law and Heaps' law is not a simple scaling for finite systems, in the limit of large texts~\cite{rosillo_rodes2025heap_paper}, $\beta = 1/\alpha$ ~\cite{rosillo_rodes2025heap_paper,baeza-yates_block_1997}.

 We focus our findings around Zipf's law and \heapslaw, as word counts are commonly used in natural language processing (NLP).
-We make the assumption that text will follow the form $N(t) \sim t^{\beta}$, evidence of which we describe next.
-While goodness of fit of this model and the underlying power-law distribution are often the subject of statistical scaling law research, our focus is on linguistic explanation; thus, we de-focus on goodness of fit.
+We make the assumption that text follows the form $N(t) \sim t^{\beta}$, evidence of which we describe next.
+While goodness of fit of this model and the underlying power-law distribution are often the subject of statistical scaling law research, our focus is on linguistic discussion; thus, we de-focus on goodness of fit.